All Episodes

 Well, Obama's supporters do.

-Well, once it turns around and and if we get a dictator like a Republican dictator, the other side isn't gonna lie.
+Well, once it turns around, and if we get a dictator like a Republican dictator, the other side isn't going to.

 I want a real constitutionalist like Fred Cruz.